simondotm/vgm-converter/README.md

 `[-output <filename>, -o <filename>] `

 Specifies the output filename for the processed VGM.
 It is optional as sometimes it's useful to process a VGM file only for informational purposes.

+`[-norawheader, -n] `

+This option (when used with `-r`) will strip headers from the RAW file, which is useful when minimum filesize is needed and no music meta data is needed.

 `[-dump, -d] `